-You will be charged UBC tuition rate for 15 credits per term when you participate in a CIE term abroad.
-You do not have to pay international fees to attend a CIE partner institution.
+You will be charged a UBC tuition rate for 15 credits per term when you participate in a CIE term abroad.
+You do not have to pay the partner institution’s international tuition fees to attend a CIE partner institution.
 You must arrange to pay for all other expenses associated with your term abroad, including housing, transportation and other living expenses.

 Coordinated International Experience Award